San Diego Comic-Con 2019: The Biggest and Best Panels

 If you haven’t already had enough of Marvel from the two other events focused on them by this point, then you’ve proven yourself a true fan, and are worthy to hear Kevin Feige, president and producer of Marvel Studios discuss his thoughts on everything Marvel past, present and future.

-By far the biggest panel of the weekend, Marvel Studios are expected to reveal their upcoming slate of movies post-Spider-Man: Far From Home, including special guests that may include a few new superheroes…
+By far the biggest panel of the weekend, Marvel Studios are expected to reveal their upcoming slate of movies post-Spider-Man: Far From Home, including the recently-revealed Thor 4 and special guests that may include a few new superheroes…

 Riverdale Special Video Presentation and Q&A – Hall H, Sunday 21st July, 11:45am